 Tingo does all the tracking and rebooking automatically, so you just sit back and wait for a refund.
 It’s simple: Book your hotel through Tingo and then watch the emails come in when a lower price becomes available.
 You’ll automatically get the refund if the price drops, and if your room stays at the same price but an upgraded room becomes cheaper, you’ll lock in the upgrade.
 Either way, you win.

 I used to love Tingo, since they used to have an option to simply track prices without making a booking, but that’s no longer an option.
 Now, you’ll need to book with Tingo, prepay your rate, and wait until a refund (or two!) are applied to your account.
-It’s incredibly simple, but you do need to book through Tingo, which means you may not receive discounts or promotions offered by booking directly.
-Additionally, I can’t prove it, but it does seem like hotels tend to give better rooms to anyone who books directly, so your third party booking may mean you end up in a noisy or unrenovated room.
+It’s incredibly simple, but you do need to book through Tingo, which means you may not receive discounts or benefits offered by booking directly.

 What I Love: Despite requiring you to prepay your stay, your Tingo rates are usually refundable, so if you’re willing to front the money, it can be a way to potentially save on your stay.